chowjl94/FE-csvviewer/README.md

+# Set up instructions

+Follow .env.example to set up env variables
+To run local for development use npm run dev
+To run build use npm run build and then npm run preview to view build

+# Extra information
+- USER uploads file to s3 and gets storred in s3
+- Clinet will get the stored url and sign it
+- Signed url will then be loaded as csv and rendered on client

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.